Company Secretary in Ireland

-Every company, including a single member company, is required by Irish law to have a company secretary, who may be one of the directors.
+All Irish companies, including single member companies, are required by Irish law to have a company secretary, who may be one of the directors.
 The company secretary acts in accordance with the directors' instructions.
 A company secretary's main functions are to oversee the company's day to day administration and to ensure specifically that the company complies with the law and observes its own regulations.

+A company secretary can be either an individual or corporate body and may or may not be resident in the State.
 The first secretary of your company must be named in the documents filed with the Companies Registration Office on incorporation.
-The subsequent appointment of a company secretary is in accordance with the articles of association of the company and must be notified to the Registrar of Companies on a form B10 within 14 days of the appointment.
-Generally, the secretary is appointed by the directors for such term and with such remuneration and other conditions as they see fit, and a company may have more than one secretary.
-A company secretary can be either an individual or corporate body and may or may not be resident in the State.
+The subsequent appointment of a company secretary is in accordance with the articles of association of the company and must be notified to the Registrar of Companies within 14 days of the appointment.

 Signing the annual return is a task which is required to be performed by the secretary and a director of the company.
-A company secretary, as an officer of the company, is under an indirect duty to comply with the company's obligations under the Companies Acts.
+A company secretary, as an officer of the company, is under an indirect duty to comply with the company's obligations under the Companies Act 2014..

 The company secretary is obliged to record information for inclusion in the Register of Directors and Secretary: